ybadr99/bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse team and their dedicated reviewrs
+> I would like to thank Microverse that inspires me this project idea

 <!-- LICENSE -->